Flaming Spanish Coffee Recipe. Try it if you dare.

-It is often topped in extravagant ways with things like whipped cream, chocolate shavings or syrup, and a maraschino cherry!
+While there are variations, in general, this is an exciting coffee cocktail made with coffee liqueur, rum, and coffee (1).
+It’s often topped in extravagant ways with things like whipped cream, chocolate shavings or syrup, and a maraschino cherry.

 What is Flaming Spanish Coffee?

-While the coffee liqueur, rum, and coffee are all still present (as well as those exciting toppings!), there is one very important extra step added to the process: FIRE!
+Although the coffee liqueur, rum, and coffee are still present (as well as those exciting toppings!), there is one very important extra step added to the process: FIRE!

 That’s right – you light this one on fire.
-Not only does it create a pretty sweet vibe, but the fire helps to caramelize the sugar and bring out a unique flavor in the spices.
+Not only does it create a pretty sweet vibe, but the fire helps to caramelize the sugar on the rim of the glass and bring out a unique flavor in the spices.